megemann/HPOptimization/README.md

 - Advanced usage patterns and considerations
 - Analysis of search algorithms and their impact on HPO

+1. **Corning_HPO_Manual**: This was developed during my time interning at Corning Incorporated through Magnit in Summer 2024 with assitance from my supervisor Arun Baskaran.
+2.  **Independent_Study_Proposal**: Document developed for an independent study - now planning to start in fall 2025

 ### Implementation Examples
 Located in `code/Corning_HPO_Examples/`, this section provides working implementations using popular frameworks:
 - Scikit-learn's RandomizedSearchCV and ParameterSampler